Enable cloud-delivered protection

 Send all samples automatically

 Setting to Always Prompt will lower the protection state of the device.
-Setting to Never send means the Block at First Sight feature will not function.
+Setting to Never send means the Block at First Sight feature of Microsoft Defender ATP won't work.

 For more information about Intune device profiles, including how to create and configure their settings, see What are Microsoft Intune device profiles?

-See How to create and deploy antimalware policies: Cloud-protection service for details on configuring System Center Configuration Manager (current branch).
+See How to create and deploy antimalware policies: Cloud-protection service for details on configuring Microsoft Endpoint Configuration Manager (current branch).